 and the borrower becomes the lender’s slave.”
 (Proverbs 22:7)

-This article (other than the last scripture verses, which we added from the Bible) comes from the daily devotional book, The Experience: Day by Day with God: A Devotional and Journal, written by Henry Blackaby and Richard Blackaby, published by Broadman and Holman Publishers.
+This article (other than the last scripture verses, which we added) comes from the daily devotional book, The Experience: Day by Day with God: A Devotional and Journal, written by Henry Blackaby and Richard Blackaby.
+It is published by Broadman and Holman Publishers.
 This is not a book on finances, but rather a devotional book covering a wide variety of different subjects intended to help your spiritual walk with the Lord.
 The above thoughts can be found in the June 12th section of this devotional.

 Filed under: Finances in Marriage